Table of Contents

 Minoxidil Foam vs Liquid:

 The liquid form is the oldest form of application but the foam has succeeded the liquid with claims of easier application and results.
 The brand Rogaine manufactures the foam for both men and women.
+The men’s foam version comes in a 5% concentration and recently the women’s foam version also comes in a 5% concentration but only requires 1 application per day versus 2x for men.
 Below we will cover some of the several aspects of minoxidil from application, best practices, and other theories surrounding the medication.

 Minoxidil Before and After